-- 2.4 The territorial authority issued a building consent in early 1996. - 2.5 The territorial authority carried out various inspections during the construction of the house.
-The pre-lining inspection was passed on 17 January 1997, and the post-line inspection was passed on 19 February 1997.
-The territorial authority carried out a final inspection and the "Final Check List" dated 17 September 2003 showed that all items were passed except for the handrail to the stair.
-After a recheck inspection, the "Final Check List" dated 17 November 2003 showed all items as passed and noted: "handrail to stair complete". - 2.6 The territorial authority carried out a site inspection on 23 March 2004.
-In a letter to the owner dated 1 April 2004, the territorial authority regretted that the building might not comply with the building code in a number of respects.
-The territorial authority attached a Notice to Rectify also dated 1 April 2004 to this letter, together with a set of photographs illustrating items of non-compliance.
+- 2.4 The territorial authority issued a building consent on 12 September 1996.
+There were no conditions relating to the cladding attached to this consent. - 2.5 According to the owner, the territorial authority carried out various inspections during the construction of the house. - 2.6 The territorial authority carried out a site inspection on 16 April 2004.
+In a letter to the owner dated 23 April 2004, the territorial authority regretted that the building might not comply with the building code in a number of respects.
+The territorial authority attached a Notice to Rectify also dated 23 April 2004 to this letter, together with a set of photographs illustrating items of non-compliance.
 The "Particulars of Contravention" attached to the Notice to Rectify listed requirements under the following headings: - 1.
 Items not installed per the manufacturer's specifications; - 2.
 Items not installed per the acceptable solutions of the building code, (no alternative solutions had been applied for); - 3.
 Items not installed per accepted trade practice; and - 4.
 Ventilated cavity system.